polfosol/micro-AES/README.md

 * $\textrm{\textbf{Lightweight}}$ — the API has very little memory footprint and compiled code size.
 In my own tests, the amount of RAM used by the functions didn't exceed a few hundred bytes in most extreme cases.
 Moreover, the ROM space of µAES is optimized as much as possible.
 For example if you disable all other macros and just stick with the GCM, the compiled code size will be around **3KB** with `gcc -Os` on x86 machine for either AES-128-GCM or AES-256-GCM.

 * $\textrm{\textbf{Fast}}$ — the encryption or decryption speed is fairly high, especially when there is no authentication.
 Since code simplicity and minimizing memory usage was a top priority, some functions may not look so efficient speed-wise.
 But it is worth noting that faster methods are hardly portable or easy to understand.
-So it's not a surprise that paralellization or advanced CPU optimizations are not a feature of µAES —which will affect its overall speed.
+So it's no surprise that paralellization or advanced CPU optimizations are not a feature of µAES —which will affect its overall speed.

   As a side note, speed is not always a blessing in cryptography and sometimes slower codes turn out to be more secure.
 One must be wary of those speedups that make the code more susceptible to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).